Sonu-Atmn/Sonu-Atmn/README.md

 - 👀 I’m interested in Automating the work With Artificial intelligence
 - 🌱 I’m currently learning Pyrhon with Data science
 - 💞️ I’m looking to collaborate on mini project based on python
-- 📫 you can email me on -sonuagrawalsun@gmail.c
+- 📫 you can email me on -sonuagrawalsun@gmail.com
 - ⚡ Fun fact:there are almost 2 billion websites on internet Right now!!!!

 <!---